 The Regenerative Garden

 This is only the tip of the iceberg when it comes to understanding garden weeds in the soil and how to embrace native plants in your garden.
-My upcoming book, The Regenerative Garden, tackles the idea of how we can make our gardens more resilient and self-sustaining.
+My book, The Regenerative Garden, tackles the idea of how we can make our gardens more resilient and self-sustaining.
 With more than 80 projects included, I show you how you can slowly change your garden with regenerative practices.

 Frequently Asked Questions About Garden Weeds